-There are some characters who just won't be part of the gag.
+There are some characters who just won't be part of the slapstick.
 They won't indignify themselves with zany acting, they won't take a pratfall on that banana peel on the floor and generally avoid doing anything clownish or potentially humiliating.

 Not all characters are comedic.
 The Stoic Anti-Hero certainly can't be seen indignifying himself in the wacky antics of the heroes, while that new more sinister Big Bad likely isn't going to fall victim to a comedic Humiliation Conga like the previous Harmless Villain did.

 As such, whenever the scene gets a bit Denser and Wackier, such a character disappears, not to be seen until the mood gets a little darker.

 Alternatively the character may still appear but generally doesn't involve himself in the antics of those around him.
 This is particularly prominent with another character type, usually The Fool or The Ace, who can be comical, however manage to always avoid the same slapstick pain and humiliation as almost everyone around them.
 Such an event is usually always Played for Laughs, and usually at the expense of those who aren't so immune.

 Female characters were often prone to this, due to wariness to placing them in violent situations and still having the same comedic value, though as of recently, some works have become braver and shown slapstick knows no gender.note

 Contrast The Comically Serious, a character that is normally dignified, but only to make their eventual fall to a gag more effective and Only Sane Man where a character is the only one to actually recognise how absurd everyone else's behaviour is and/or how insane the situation they are all in is.
 Also compare Shoo Out the Clowns, when a comedic character disappears when the story gets more serious.
 Compare Bulletproof Fashion Plate, where a character does go through the abuse, but still comes out smelling like a rose.